Japan Budget Travel

 The oriental charms of Japan is one that is often expensive and pricey.
 The recent Cost of Living Survey listed Tokyo and Osaka as the top two most expensive cities to live in the world, but budget travelers need not fret.
 There are still ways to experience Japan on a budget, check out these tips.

 You can minimize your travel expenses if you plan ahead and take advantage of the rail passes and cheap internal flights (using airpasses).
+Creating a budget and a plan is a great thing to do if when you can’t travel yet.
 Some of them are only available to foreigners, and often only available for purchase outside of Japan.
 You can also save a lot of money by planning and prioritizing the various attractions you want to check out (and some others you want to skip).